agntcy/oasf/README.md

 However, this approach is the least recommended, as validation will be skipped for these modules if the record is validated against the standard OASF schema.

+### Schema Versioning and Immutability

+Once a schema version is released, no changes to that version of the schema are expected, except for non-breaking fixes such as documentation updates or minor bug corrections.
+Any deletions, additions, or structural changes made after a schema version is released will be part of the next schema version.
+This immutability policy ensures backward compatibility and stability for systems that depend on specific schema versions, while allowing the framework to evolve and improve over time through new version releases.

 ## Useful Links

 A convenient way to browse and use the OASF schema is through the